JYashu/giphy-search/README.md

 # giphy-search
-A simple Giphy Search Engine!
+A very simple Giphy Search Engine that utilizes Giphy API to search for gifs related to the keywords entered.